Brandeis Alumni, Family and Friends

-This Black History Month, Black alumni leaders who are bettering healthcare amidst a global pandemic shared their experiences and reflections.
+For Black History Month, Black alumni leaders who are improving healthcare amidst a global pandemic shared their experiences and reflections.

 Papers from the Jewish anti-Nazi underground are among materials being made virtually available to scholars by the Brandeis National Committee’s Honoring Our History campaign.

-The 2021 BOLD 9 list recognizes up-and-coming Brandeis alumni who, during a year unlike any other, are using social media to spark creativity, conversation and change in their fields and beyond.
+The 2021 BOLD 9 list recognized up-and-coming Brandeis alumni who, during a year unlike any other, used social media to spark creativity, conversation and change in their fields and beyond.